 The University of Denver, Denver, CO- B.A., 2009

-Admitted to the Colorado Bar
+Admitted to the Colorado and New Mexico Bar

 Garrett’s practice focuses on title examination, curative, and due diligence matters.
 After graduating from Auburn University, Garrett enjoyed a three-year career as an independent petroleum landman in Fort Worth, Texas, focusing on the Barnett and Eagle Ford, the Marcellus, and Utica shale plays in Texas, Pennsylvania, and Ohio.
 During his time in law school, Garrett clerked for an energy law firm specializing in eminent domain, right-of-way, and acquisitions for pipeline and energy companies.